-Finally, the much-awaited adventure playground has opened in Richley Reserve at Blackbutt.
-It’s a great playground that encourages nature play, adventure and risk-taking.
+Have a play at the adventure playground in Richley Reserve at Blackbutt Reserve.
+Opened in August 2018, it’s a great playground that encourages nature play, adventure and risk-taking.

-Set in the leafy surrounds of Richley Reserve, this colourful 60 metre playground is filled with play equipment that will entertain and challenge kids.
+Set in the leafy surrounds of Richley Reserve in New Lambton, this colourful 60 metre playground is filled with play equipment that will entertain and challenge kids.

 The park is divided into two main sections for different-aged kids.
 The area for younger kids contains smaller age-appropriate play equipment including toddler swings, group swing, two slides, a cubby house and a small rope bridge.